- Armament and disarmament

 - Peace and development

-Remote warfare, International Humanitarian Law, modern military trends, autonomous weapon systems, military AI, remote warfare, gender and disarmament, and international security
+International Humanitarian Law, autonomous weapon systems, military AI, remote warfare, gender and disarmament, and international security

 BA Arabic and Middle Eastern Studies, University of Copenhagen; MA International Security and Law, University of Southern Denmark